I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I

 That might be the case with Knowlton’s black rhinoceros, but trophy hunters don’t want a worn-out old lion with a moth-eaten coat; they want the biggest, healthiest young males of a species.
 That weakens the gene pool.

-Animals like lions are raised in captivity and then released into an enclosed area so a “hunter” can make their kill.
+Animals such as lions are raised in captivity and then released into an enclosed area so a “hunter” can make their kill.
 These businesses usually offer a guarantee that if you don’t kill what you want, you don’t pay.
 The trade is so lucrative that some farmers have given up raising cattle in order to switch to wildlife.

 One such operation is Africa Hunt Lodge in South Africa, which offers a list of more than 50 species available for killing, from African Porcupines ($200) to zebras ($1,000).
 On top of that, hunters pay $345 a day for accommodation and guiding.

 Rosie Cooney is with the International Union for Conservation of Nature.
 She told the BBC that “Southern Africa’s seen large scale recoveries of wildlife in the 20th century, built around hunting.”

 Opposition to Trophy Hunting